PranayWara/Practical-Project/README.md

 #### Test
 Testing the app using the test plan above, when all have passed it will move to the next stage.
+Test script can be found [here.](https://github.com/PranayWara/Practical-Project/blob/main/scripts/test.sh)

 #### Build
-This will login to docker, then build the images from the test passed app and lastly push the images up to my dockerhub account
+This will login to docker, then build the images from the test passed app and lastly push the images up to my dockerhub account.
+Build script can be found [here.](https://github.com/PranayWara/Practical-Project/blob/main/scripts/build.sh)

 #### Ansible
 This will configure Nginx on the load-balancer so it can talk to the swarm.
 On the swarm, it will install docker and if it's a manager it will initialize the swarm and the worker will be added to it.

 #### Configure
 This will install any requirements onto the swarm and make sure all is up to date.
+Configure script can be found [here.](https://github.com/PranayWara/Practical-Project/blob/main/scripts/configure.sh)

 #### Deploy
 This will copy the docker-compose.yaml file to the manager and then stack deploy the swarm to fully deploy the application.
+Deploy script can be found [here.](https://github.com/PranayWara/Practical-Project/blob/main/scripts/deploy.sh)

 ### CICD Pipeline Diagram
 The diagram below shows the full the pipeline of the project.